influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/backup-and-restore.md

 Backups can be full, metastore only, or incremental, and they are incremental by default:

-- **Full backups** create a copy of the metastore and shard data.
+- **Full backup**: Creates a copy of the metastore and shard data.
-- **Incremental backups** create a copy of the metastore and shard data that have changed since the last incremental backup.
+- **Incremental backup**: Creates a copy of the metastore and shard data that have changed since the last incremental backup.
 If there are no existing incremental backups, the system automatically performs a complete backup.
-- **Metastore only backups** create a copy of the metastore data only.
+- **Metastore only backup**: Creates a copy of the metastore data only.

 Restoring different types of backups requires different syntax.
 To prevent issues with [restore](#restore-utility), keep full backups, metastore only backups, and incremental backups in separate directories.